Lonhuda pottery

-Lonhuda pottery produced by the Lonhuda Pottery Company of Steubenville, Ohio was a pottery business founded in 1892 by William Long (1844–1918) with investors W.H.
+Lonhuda pottery produced by the Lonhuda Pottery Company of Steubenville, Ohio, United States, was a pottery business founded in 1892 by William Long (1844–1918) with investors W.H.
 Hunter and Alfred Day.
 The pottery business utilized underglaze faience.
 It is known for brown underglaze and slip-decoration.
 The firm closed in 1896.
 Marks vary and include the letters LPCO and the Lonhuda name above a feathered head.

 The ceramicist Laura Anne Fry worked for Lonhuda in 1892–93.